remla25-team18/operation/README.md

 time vagrant provision
 ```

-You will see the time it takes to provision the VMs, which is around 5 minutes, the log will belike this:
+You will see the time it takes to provision the VMs, which is around 5 minutes, the log will be like this:

 ```plaintext
 vagrant provision  12.56s user 6.53s system 8% cpu 3:42.87 total